-Widget w;
+Widget w; float top; float shown;

-float top ;

-float shown ;

-W Specifies the Scrollbar widget. top Specifies the position of the top of the thumb as a fraction of the length of the Scrollbar. -1 Constitution of the first of the descent and for the state of the total lange the fits Constitution shown Specifies the length of the thumb as a fraction of the total length of the Scrollbar.
+w Specifies the Scrollbar widget.

+specifies the position of the top of the thumb as a fraction of the length of the shown Specifies the length of the thumb as a fraction of the total length of the Scrollbar.